read-write-web/rww-play/README.md

 * A [CORS](http://www.w3.org/TR/cors/) proxy
 * An initial implementation of [Linked Data Basic Profile](http://www.w3.org/2012/ldp/wiki/Main_Page)

-This currently works in the [2.0.3-with-TLS branch of the bblfish fork of Play 2.0](https://github.com/bblfish/Play20), which comes with TLS support and a few more patches.
+This currently works in the [TLS branch of the bblfish fork of Play 2.x](https://github.com/bblfish/Play20), which comes with TLS support and a few more patches.

 We use [Travis CI](http://travis-ci.org/) to verify the build: [![Build Status](https://travis-ci.org/read-write-web/rww-play.png)](http://travis-ci.org/read-write-web/rww-play)